© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tadcaster motte and bailey castle is a scheduled monument protected by Historic England under reference 1017407.
 View the official record →

-Tadcaster motte and bailey castle is a Norman fortification located in North Yorkshire, dating to the late eleventh century in the period following the Norman Conquest of 1066.
+Tadcaster motte and bailey castle is a Norman fortification located in the North Riding of Yorkshire, dating to the early medieval period following the Norman Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017407.

 Tadcaster motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017407.